 What Should I Tell My Healthcare Provider?

-™), talk with your healthcare provider if you:
+You should talk with your healthcare provider prior to taking latanoprost if you:

-- Have any allergies, including to foods, dyes, or preservatives
+- Have any allergies, including allergies to food, dyes, or preservatives

 - Are pregnant or thinking of becoming pregnant

 Make sure to tell your healthcare provider about all other medicines you are taking, including prescription and nonprescription medicines, vitamins, and herbal supplements.

 Latanoprost belongs to a group of medicines known as prostaglandins.
 Medications to lower eye pressure usually work by either decreasing the amount of fluid produced in the eye or increasing the fluid drainage out of the eye.
 Either way, the result is the same -- lower eye pressure.

 Latanoprost works by opening the channels that drain fluid from the eye.
 As a result, the medication can help prevent damage to the optic nerve caused by high eye pressure and the vision loss that accompanies such damage.